GUIDELINES AND CODE OF ETHICS FOR RESPONSIBLE CONDUCT OF RESEARCH

 3. Ownership of and Access to Data

-Research data obtained in studies performed at the University by employees of the University are not the property of the researcher who generated or observed them or even of the principal investigator of the research group.
-They belong to the University, which can be held accountable for the integrity of the data even if the researchers have left the University.
-Another reason for the University’s claim to ownership of research data is that the University, not the individual researcher, is the grantee of sponsored research awards.
+Research data obtained in studies performed at the Institution by employees of the Institution are not the property of the researcher who generated or observed them or even of the principal investigator of the research group.
+They belong to the Institution, which can be held accountable for the integrity of the data even if the researchers have left the Institution.
+Another reason for the Institution claim to ownership of research data is that the Institution, not the individual researcher, is the grantee of sponsored research awards.
 Reasonable access to data, however, should normally not be denied to any member of the research group in which the data were collected.
 If there is any possibility that a copyright or patent application might emerge from the group project, a written agreement within the group should specify the rights, if any, of each member of the group to the intellectual property.
 A researcher who has made a finding which may be patentable should file an Invention Disclosure with the Office of Technology Management.

 Since the scientific enterprise may be a cooperative endeavor encompassing many persons who now or in the future might pursue related research interests, and since it is in the interest of all to rely on the contributions and findings of others, every investigator has an obligation to the general scientific community to cooperate by sharing of data.
 Other virtues of sharing data include the facilitation of independent confirmation or refutation of reported outcomes.
 It is generally accepted that the data underlying a research publication should be made available to other responsible investigators upon request after the research results have been published or accepted for publication.